davidallan/oci_di_utilities/README.md

 # OCI Data Integration Common Tasks

 ## Prerequisites
 You should have an OCI Data Integration workspace created and also a project within the workspace.
-You will need these to create the tasks.
+You will need these to create the tasks below.

 ## Setup
 Define the following environment variables and then execute the script to create the tasks in OCI DI.
 Get the project key and the workspace and the region and set;